Just-Insane/just-insane.github.io/_posts/2020-02-11-cloudflare-workers.md

 Additionally, the function is super fast.
 It seems significantly faster than if I were to run a webserver to handle the redirect myself.

 It is also using the [routes](https://developers.cloudflare.com/workers/about/routes/) function.
 You still have to define a DNS name for the URLs you want to redirect, and I currently just CNAME them to the workers.dev hostname of the worker.

+This is just a start of what workers/functions are able to do, and I am excited to see where else I can use them to make my life easier.